redhat-developer/devspaces-images/devspaces-traefik/docs/content/observability/tracing/haystack.md

 #### `localAgentPort`

-_Require, Default=35000_
+_Required, Default=35000_

-Local Agent port instructs reporter to send spans to the haystack-agent at this port.
+Local Agent Port instructs reporter to send spans to the Haystack Agent at this port.

 ```yaml tab="File (YAML)"
 tracing: